An Employer’s Responsibilities Following a Workplace Accident

 - Soft tissue damage

-Suffering an injury following an accident at work could often be avoidable.
+Suffering an injury following a slip and fall accident at work could often be avoidable.
 It is the responsibility of your employer to ensure the safety conditions of all walking areas in the workplace.

 Faulty Workplace Equipment